nGeorgit/selenium-gui/README.md

 # selenium-gui
-An app to do selenium simple tasks with a gui using tkinter. open links
+A python app to do selenium **simple** tasks with a gui using tkinter.
+## possible tasks
+- open links
--click buttons
+- click buttons
--type
--wait
+- type
+- wait
--quit sites
+- quit sites

+> All selectors of the web elements must be in xpath format